 Then on another evening in 2015 when I phoned Paddy and told him that I wanted our Dad to apportion me land for building my own home, he suggested that I work for money and pay Dad for the land I craved to get from him.
 This time, I took his comments in my stride.

 Truly, Paddy believes in hard-work, not entitlement; in self-reliance, not self-indulgence.
 Is it any wonder, then, that he has quickly risen through the ranks to become the CEO of one of Kenya's biggest insurance firms?

 NEW!
 NEW!
 NEW!
-For those of you who missed my social media update three days ago, let me take this opportunity to inform you that I have produced a new song that is available in the videos' section of this blog.
-Just click on the "videos" link on the menu at the top of this blog to listen to the song.
+If you missed my social media update three days ago, let me take this opportunity to inform you that I have produced a new song that is available in the videos' section of this blog.
+Just click on the "videos" link on the menu at the top of this blog to access the song.

 Sharing is CaringLike this story?
 Then share it on: